elif-data/Churn-Analysis-with-R/Churn-Analysis.md

 Let’s start with exploring the main churn categories column.
 It seems like a significant portion of churners are leaving for a competitor.
-I think it would be beneficial to see the proportions in order to gain a clearer understanding of this trend.
+I think it would be beneficial to see some numbers on the bars, in order to gain a clearer understanding of this trend.

 ``` r
 library(tidyverse)